-Installing a kill switch is somewhat similar to taking out insurance…You might never use it… but the fact that you have it for when it’s needed gives you the peace of mind to sleep easy at night.
+Sure, you might never use it… But the fact that you have it, in the event that it’s needed, gives you the peace of mind to breath easy when riding.

-This post is a guide on how to test, install and bypass a motorcycle kill switch, safety switch and fuel cut-off valve.
+This post will teach you how to test, install and bypass a motorcycle kill switch, safety switch and fuel system cut-off valve.

-And I’ll be sure to sprinkle in a few of the top products that I’d recommend for each installation too!
+And I’ll also sprinkle in a few of the top products that I recommend for each installation too!

 >> If you’re planning on bypassing the circuit, then click here to learn about the symptoms of a faulty kill switch before deciding that a bypass is the best course of action for you to take.